Contact Us

 Strategic Partnerships

-Preparing for the PCI DSS Customized Approach
+What you Need to Know About the PCI DSS Customized Approach

-Payment Card Assessments
+Payment Card Assessments | PCI DSS

-1. First, understand the requirements
+1. Understand the requirements

 Qualified security assessors (QSAs) are required to be trained in the customized approach in order to be qualified to review and determine the acceptability of custom controls designed by assessed entities.
 QSAs trained in the customized approach are an excellent resource for working through the process of setting in place controls designed to meet the customized approach.

-• Even within a single requirement, the defined approach and customized approach can be split in meeting different aspects of the requirement as long as the security objective of the requirement is met.
+• Even within a single requirement, the defined approach and customized approach can be split in meeting different aspects of the requirement, as long as the security objective of the requirement is met.

-• Compliance with other frameworks does not substitute for meeting a PCI requirement.
+• Compliance with other frameworks does not substitute meeting a PCI requirement.
 Each requirement met using the customized approach must be validated individually by the assessor.

-• This cannot be emphasized enough: involve your assessor in obtaining their feedback on custom controls you plan to use to meet PCI DSS v4.0 requirements.
-The proper time to share the custom controls with your assessor is likely before engaging them to perform your PCI DSS v4.0 assessment.
+• This cannot be emphasized enough: involve your assessor in obtaining their feedback on custom controls you plan to use to meet PCI DSS v.4.0.1 requirements.
+The proper time to share the custom controls with your assessor is likely before engaging them to perform your PCI DSS assessment.
 Your engagement of the assessor is likely to describe the expected level of effort involved in assessing your custom controls.
 Avoid surprising your assessor with custom controls after the assessment has started.

 • Customized implementations are not supported when performing a self-assessment or using the self-assessment questionnaire (SAQ).